Samsung Galaxy A15 5G vs Nothing Phone (2)

 Who should buy each?

-Choose the Samsung Galaxy A15 5G if: you want a budget-friendly phone with a 5,000mAh battery for non-stop use, prefer expandable storage up to 1TB, or need solid software support with 4 years of OS updates.
+Choose the Samsung Galaxy A15 5G if: you want a budget-friendly phone that lasts over 30 hours on a single charge, need expandable storage up to 1TB, or appreciate a vibrant Super AMOLED display.

 Conclusion